GeoscienceAustralia/hazimp/docs/user_guide.rst

 Aggregation
 ~~~~~~~~~~~

 *aggregation*
-    This determines the way HazImp will aggregate results
+    This determines the way HazImp will aggregate the results (table output)

     *groupby*
     The exposure attribute that will be used to aggregate
     results.
 It is strongly recommended to use the same attribute as